-- File occurrence counts spanning a whole month (June 2011), both for legitimate files and malware.
+• File occurrence counts spanning a whole month (June 2011), both for legitimate files and malware.
 This piece of the dataset essentially consists of time series that capture the propagation patterns of both types of files.
 This dataset consists of the following attributes:

-'''

 (File SHA2 ID, Occurrences, Timestamp)

-'''

-Counts of personal computers where telemetry is collected, for each country, spanning June 2011.
+• Counts of infected hosts for each country, spanning June 2011.
 This piece of data is both in aggregate form and in a daily basis.
 The attributes of this dataset are:

-'''

 (Country ID, count, Timestamp)

-'''

-- The lifetime of malicious URLs as crawled by humans using these personal computers during June 2011.
+• The lifetime of malicious URLs as crawled by human employees of Symantec for June 2011.
 This dataset consists of records of the form:

-'''

 (URL, First-seen Timestamp, Last-seen Timestamp)

-'''